Ordering a DNA test

 Submitting a blood sample

-Sending samples to OptiGen in the USA?
+Require tests performed by OptiGen in the USA?

 We will only release test results to the customer who places the order.
 The exception to this is where an agreement is in place to inform breed registries or other authority.
 Details of these can be found under the Instructions and Information tab on the Home Page.
 Such examples are the Kennel Club DNA Screening Schemes – test results which fall into these schemes will be supplied to the Kennel Club and will be published by them.